Cornell-MAE-UG/fa25-portfolio-vae5-maker/index.md

 ![Profile Picture]({{ "assets/images/profile-pic.jpeg" | relative_url }}){: class="profile-image"}

 My name is {{ site.name }}, and I am an aspiring environmental engineer with an interest in water and wastewater treatment, WASH infrastructure, and renewable energy.
-I am passionate about global development and human-centered that creates positive change and empowers communities.
+I am passionate about global development and human-centered engineering design that creates positive change and empowers communities.